Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

 Eikhaug is listed as sailing in Convoy HN 9A from Norway to the U.K. in Jan.-1940.
-In the middle of Febr. she shows up in the U.K.-Norway Convoy ON 14, and at the end of March-1940 we find her in Convoy HN 23B, thereby ending up in allied service (the Germans invaded Norway shortly thereafter).
-As will be seen when clicking on the links, several Norwegian ships took part.
+She's said to have arrived Sunderland on Febr.
+3, leaving again on the 13th.
+A few days later, A. Hague has included her in the U.K.-Norway Convoy ON 14, and at the end of March we find her, with a cargo of fish, in Convoy HN 23B from Norway, arriving Methil Roads on Apr.
+4, thereby ending up in allied service (the Germans invaded Norway on Apr.
+9).

 Attacked by Aircraft (1941) - Report of Interview with Captain Nygaard: